muzfr/muz/README.md

-# MADE BY MUZ ADD ME ON DISCORD FOR HELP @overflying
+# MADE BY MUZ ADD ME ON DISCORD FOR HELP @separability
 # 📝 Description
 Muz client is a discord selfbot with many features that has now been released to the public to prevent selling and skidding.